-The Proposer clarified that while National Grid ESO is responsible for carrying out screening studies and should be able to identify operational risk of interactions, National Grid ESO is not resourced to carry out studies to design controllers to ensure avoidance of such interactions.
+The Proposer clarified that while the ESO is responsible for carrying out screening studies and should be able to identify operational risk of interactions, the ESO is not resourced to carry out studies to design controllers to ensure avoidance of such interactions.
 As a result, the Proposer included several options within the draft legal text for consideration by the Workgroup to ensure appropriate options to consider how best to obtain this data.